Louis Botinelly: Career

-He was a sculptor.
-His atelier was located on the Rue Buffon in Marseille.
-He designed two public sculptures which can be seen at the bottom of either side of the main staircase of the Gare de Marseille-Saint-Charles: one, called 'Colonies d'Asie,' represents colonial Asia and the other, called 'Colonies d'Afrique,' represents colonial Africa.
+Botinelly’s atelier was on the Rue Buffon in Marseille.
+He designed two public sculptures which can be seen at the bottom of either side of the main staircase of the Gare de Marseille-Saint-Charles: one, called 'Colonies d'Asie,' represents colonial Asia, and the other, called 'Colonies d'Afrique,' represents colonial Africa.
 They have been displayed there since the dedication of the Gare Saint-Charles in 1927.
 He designed a bust of Frédéric Mistral (1830-1914), which is displayed in the Parc Jourdan in Aix-en-Provence.
 Additionally, he designed the statues of Joan of Arc and Jesus inside the Église Saint-Vincent-de-Paul in Marseille.
 He also designed four statues of the Four Evangelists inside the Marseille Cathedral.
 Inside the Église Saint-Ferréol les Augustins is also displayed a sculpture of his representing Joan of Arc.
 He also competed in the art competitions at the 1932 Summer Olympics.